roman-milk/roman-milk.github.io/laceys.md

  Lacey's grin was toothy.
 "Fuck no, Daddy!"

  John's body kept pumping away at Lacey, thrusting his dick back and forth, inserted deep into Lacey's bent-over body then pulled back out until it was inserted again.
 Robert watched the humping a few seconds more then groaned, "John, I didn't introduce you to my daughter Lacey, she's a total slut."
-Report_Story #3